 Welcome

-The fieldwork project is funded by the Gerda Henkel Stiftung .
-A special pilot project on the application of digital technologies is sponsored by the Netherlands Institute for the Near East (Leiden University) , and the Leiden University Centre for Digital Humanities .
-We closely cooperate with the Egyptian Ministry of Antiquities and with the Luxor Inspectorate of Antiquities in studying and preserving Egypt’s cultural heritage.
-We thank all the members of the Ministry of Antiquities and the Luxor Inspectorate of Antiquities for their continued support and assistance.
-We also thank our colleagues at the Department of Egyptology, Leiden University and at the Netherlands-Flemish Institute in Cairo for their support and assistance.
+The fieldwork project is funded by the Gerda Henkel Stiftung.
+A special pilot project on the application of digital technologies is sponsored by the Netherlands Institute for the Near East (Leiden University), and the Leiden University Centre for Digital Humanities.
+We closely cooperate with our colleagues of the Egyptian Ministry of Tourism and Antiquities and of the Luxor and Qurna Inspectorates of Antiquities in studying and preserving Egypt’s cultural heritage, and we thank them for their advice, support and assistance.
+We also thank our colleagues at the Department of Egyptology, Leiden University and at the Netherlands-Flemish Institute in Cairo for their administrative and logistic support.

 Support the project